 The PVC method will help you develop your sales messaging with the right elements.
 But how do you deploy those messages so your team can use them?

 Usually, the marketing team would create a “42-page document” with the messaging, upload it to a local server or the internet and send the link to the sales team for them to use.
 The reality is that most sellers will not use that document.

 That is why we created a sales productivity and sales messaging tool called FlyMSG.

-FlyMSG is a text expander tool under the sales prospecting tools category.
+FlyMSG is a writing assistant and text expander tool under the sales prospecting tools category.
 This Chrome extension helps marketers and sellers improve their productivity and efficiency by letting them expand pre-written communication templates and messages for use in their daily digital communication.
 Or as we like to say it: “Type less.
 Sell more.”

 FlyMSG solves these three real-life problems: